ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

             raise Exception("Error!")
     ```

--   A differenza di funzioni come `abort`, il crash può essere sospeso o interrotto (in gergo, «catturato»), e l'eccezione può segnalare il tipo di errore che ne ha causato la creazione.
+-   Unlike functions like `abort`, the crash can be suspended or interrupted (in jargon, «caught»), and the exception can signal the type of error that caused its creation.

 ---

 <asciinema-player src="./cast/exceptions-100x23.cast" cols="100" rows="23" font-size="18"></asciinema-player>

-# Tipi per eccezioni
+# Types for Exceptions

--   Una eccezione è un tipo di *crash* che è **tipizzato** (es., `ValueError`)
+-   An exception is a type of *crash* that is **typed** (e.g., `ValueError`)

--   Questi tipi possono avere al loro interno informazioni aggiuntive:
+-   These types can contain additional information:

     ```python
     class WrongNumber(Exception):